amahi/spdy/README.md

 Architecture
 ============

-The library is broken down in `Session` objects and `Stream` objects as far as the external interface.
+The library is divided in `Session` objects and `Stream` objects as far as the external interface.
 Each Session and Stream may have multiple goroutines and channels to manage their structure and communication patterns.
 Here is an overview diagram of how the pieces fit together:

 ![SPDY Library Architecture](img/spdy-arch.png)